redpanda-data/connect/website/docs/components/processors/parquet.md

 ### `schema_file`

 A file path containing a schema used to describe the parquet files being generated or consumed, the format of the schema is a JSON document detailing the tag and fields of documents.
 The schema can be found at: https://pkg.go.dev/github.com/xitongsys/parquet-go#readme-json.
-Either a `schema_file` or `schema` field must be specified.
+Either a `schema_file` or `schema` field must be specified when creating Parquet files via the `from_json` operator.

 Type: `string`